 Lengthen your spine out of your pelvis and extend the back of your neck by dropping your chin slightly in.

 Now, with open palms, slowly draw your hands together at the center of your chest as if to gather all of your resources into your heart.
-Fold your hands into a prayer at your heart, the lotus hands merge together into a Namaste.
+Fold your hands into prayer at your heart, the lotus hands merge together into a Namaste.

 Broaden your shoulder blades to spread your chest open from the inside.
 Feel space under your armpits as you bring your elbows into alignment with your wrists.
-Stay here for some time and take in your experience while you breath in fully and breath out fully.
+Stay here for some time and take in your experience while you breathe in fully and breath out fully.